tocirml/array-to-tree/README.md

 2. Find all the trees that have the deepest nodes. (findDeepNodes)
 3. Find the smaller one that contains all deepest nodes. (findRealId)

+As soon as a new tree is provided to the app state, this functions will be called in order to set the correct id on the state as well.

 The only assumption made was that all tree Ids are unique.
 Because we are using the tree ID to check which tree to paint with border green in the Output.

 Again, recursiveness was the key fo this solution.
 Probably there are better solutions for this problem, but I decided to do this on my own and not look for any clue on the internet.

+## Improvements

+- As previously mentioned, the ability to use a input text was added along with the file input.

+- Full responsiveness was added, so in order to have a good experiences on all devices, responsiveness was taken into consideration and the styles were updated accordinly.
+No CSS framework was used, only SASS preprocessor.

 ## Available Scripts